 Venture into the serene wilderness

-by Tharushan Fernando
+by and Tharushan Fernando

 Galway's Park is one of the few well-known national parks in the city, although being one of the smallest is situated 3 km from Nuwara Eliya and hosts a diverse range of wildlife, flora and fauna.